GoogleContainerTools/distroless/README.md

 ### Base Operating System

-Originally these images were based on Debian 9 (stretch).
-We now also provide images based on Debian 10 (buster), and tag images with `-debian9` or `-debian10` suffixes.
-We recommend referencing the appropriate distribution explicitly, since otherwise your build will break when the next Debian version is released.
+Distorless images are based on Debian 10 (buster).
+Originally these images were based on Debian 9 (stretch), but those images (anything tagged with `*-debian9`) are deprecated and no longer supported.
+Images are explicitly tagged with `-debian10` suffixes.
+Specifying an image without the distribution will currently select `-debian10` images, but that can change in the future to a newer version of Debian.
+It can be useful to reference the appropriate distribution explicitly, to prevent a breakage when the next Debian version is released.

 ### CVE and Patching

-Distroless tracks Debian 9 (stretch, oldstable currently) and Debian 10.
+Distroless tracks Debian 10.
 A commit is needed in this repository to update the snapshot version when security fixes are release.
 Check https://www.debian.org/security/ for any patches to address security issues and update.
 Check issues and PRs for the patch and update your builds.

 ### Debug Images